saxenavansh1236-web/OSINT--PROJECT/readme.md

 > **Data model note:** target scans (domain/IP/email/phone/username, run from `/`) are written to the `History` table and drive the dashboard's Total Scans / 7-Day Chart / Top Targets stats.
 Image OSINT scans (run from `/image-osint`) are a structurally different event — a file upload rather than a target lookup — and are written to `AuditLog` with `action="image_osint_scan"` instead.
 Both `/history` and `/dashboard` read from both tables to present a complete picture, but the two scan types are never merged into a single `History` row.

+> **Breach tracking note:** the `History` table does not currently store a per-scan breach count, so historical/aggregate breach totals across time periods are not available — only the most recent cached scan's breach list is.
+The Reports module surfaces this honestly via a `breach_tracking_available` flag rather than defaulting to a misleading `0`.
+To enable real historical breach totals, add a `breach_count` column to `History` and populate it alongside `flagged` when a scan completes.

 #### Investigation Intelligence (per-case, `/cases/<id>/intelligence`)
 - **Confidence Score** — how much corroborated, verifiable data exists on the target (WHOIS, DNS, SSL, geo resolution, multi-source corroboration, note activity)
 - **Risk Analysis** — LOW/MEDIUM/HIGH/CRITICAL, driven by dark-web flags, breach count, VT/OTX detections, AbuseIPDB score, risky ports, paste mentions, sensitive paths
 - **Case Similarity** — cross-references every other case by tag overlap, shared root domain/IP/WHOIS org/subdomains/breach sources
 - **Cross-Case Correlation** (`/cases/<id>/correlation`) — ranks other cases by concrete shared indicators (phone/email/domain/username/IP/breach) rather than similarity heuristics
 - **Notes Intelligence** — structural summary of investigator notes (count, contributing analysts, latest entry)
+- Also included in the per-case PDF export (`/cases/<id>/report`) — Confidence Score, Risk Analysis, Case Similarity, and the full investigator note history all render in the exported report, not just the web view.

 Every step degrades gracefully — a sparse or malformed scan still renders a conservative score instead of a 500 error.